zextras/tech-doc/source/suite/powerstore.rst

 -  Enter the required volume information

-      **Important**

-      Each volume type will require different information to be set up, please refer to your storage provider’s online resources to obtain those details.
+.. important:: Each volume type will require different information to be set up, please refer to your storage provider’s online resources to obtain those details.

-.. _editing_volumes_with_zextras_powerstore:
+.. _pws_editing_volumes_with_zextras_powerstore:

 Editing Volumes with Zextras Powerstore
 ---------------------------------------